-- The servicemember is in California on military orders; and
+- The servicemember is in California on military orders.

-- The spouse is in California solely to live with the servicemember.
+- The spouse is in California specifically to live with the servicemember.

-Yes, the DE 4 includes this exemption and is available online for employers and servicemember spouses.
+Yes, the DE 4 includes this income tax exemption and is available online for employers and servicemember spouses.

-The Employee’s Withholding Allowance Certificate (DE 4) provides a specific line and signature for the servicemember spouse to attest under penalty of perjury, that they are requesting an income tax exemption from the State of California.
+Yes, the Employee’s Withholding Allowance Certificate (DE 4) provides a specific line and signature for the servicemember spouse to state under penalty of perjury, that they are requesting an income tax exemption from the State of California.
 This statement will satisfy the proof requirement.
-However, the following records (not inclusive) may be requested from the employer or employee to verify the tax exemption if an audit is performed.
+However, records may be requested from the employer or employee to confirm the tax exemption if an audit is performed.
 These records include, but are not limited to: